Integrate JavaMelody Monitoring into grails application.

 This plugin integrates JavaMelody system monitoring tool into grails application.
 When a grails application is installed with grails-melody plugin, you will be able to monitor the application at http://localhost:8080/<YourContext>/monitoring.

 The goal of JavaMelody is to monitor Java or Java EE applications servers in QA and production environments.
-It is not a tool to simulate requests from users, it is a tool to measure and calculate statistics on real operation of an application depending on the usage of the application by users.To install the plugin, click the download button at the top, then "grails install-plugin <zip file>".A few things you might want to know:
+It is not a tool to simulate requests from users, it is a tool to measure and calculate statistics on real operation of an application depending on the usage of the application by users.A few things you might want to know:

 - grails-melody plugin overwrites original grails 'dataSource' bean in spring context with a JavaMelody datasource proxy.